DEPARTMENT OF HEALTH SERVICES

 OPEN COMPETITIVE JOB OPPORTUNITYORIGINAL POSTING DATE: 06-19-2013

-Performs radiographic procedures employing the use of ionizing radiation and other modalities to produce images of various anatomical structures of the body for the diagnostic evaluation.
+Performs radiographic procedures employing the use of X-rays to produce images of various parts of the body for the diagnosis of pathological and traumatic disorders.

 Essential Job Functions